Trachipterus fukuzakii

 Trachipterus fukuzakii, the tapertail ribbonfish, is a species of ray-finned fish within the family Trachipteridae, found in the Eastern Pacific Ocean from southern California to northern Peru.
-It is an epilagic to mesopelagic species, being found in open oceans at depths of 500 meters.
-It grows at lengths of 107.1 to 143 centimeters long.
+It is an epipelagic to mesopelagic species, being found in open oceans at depths of 500 m.
+It grows to lengths of 107.1 to 143 cm long.
 It has been classified as a 'Least concern' species by the IUCN Red List, as it has a large distribution and no known major threats.